Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jon Gray (2-1) will make his eighth start of the season.
+- The Rangers will hand the ball to Andrew Heaney (2-3) for his eighth start of the season.

-- He has earned a quality start three times in seven starts this season.

-- Gray has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent